-The Department of Medicine has experienced tremendous growth over the past several decades, under the leadership of Dr. Samuel Proger, Dr. William Schwartz, Dr. Sheldon Wolff and Dr. Jeffrey Gelfand.
-In 1998, Dr. Deeb Salem, a nationally recognized cardiologist was named Physician in Chief of Tufts Medical Center and Tufts University School of Medicine.
+The Department of Medicine has experienced tremendous growth over the past several decades, under the leadership of Dr. Samuel Proger, Dr. William Schwartz, Dr. Sheldon Wolff, Dr. Jeffrey Gelfand, and Dr. Deeb Salem.
+In 2021, Dr. Karen Freund, a nationally recognized leader in health care disparities and women’s health became the chief of the Department of Medicine.

-We now have approximately 200 full time faculty, 72 house officers, 28 clinical fellows and 140 research fellows spread out over our divisions.
-We now have 13 clinical divisions most of which have strong clinical and research fellowships.
-These are listed below.
-We encourage you to use these links to find out more about them.
+We have approximately 200 full time faculty, 78 internal medicine residents (with plans for expanding over the next few years), and 76 fellows in internal medicine subspecialty fellowships.
+We have 13 clinical divisions most of which have strong clinical and research fellowships.
+These are listed below; wee encourage you to use the provided links to find out more about them.

 Clinical Decision Making

 Geographic Medicine and Infectious Diseases

 In addition, we have three closely affiliated institutes.
 These are the Institute for Clinical Research and Health Policy Studies, the Molecular Cardiology Research Institute and the Molecular Oncology Research Institute.
 All of these have extensive research portfolios.